Blog

 }

-When you execute the application with a debugger attached, the debugger will inform you that an exception has occurred but then the application will continue to work but the catch block won't be hit, it's because the Task is not awaited.
+When you run the application with a debugger attached, the debugger will inform you that an exception has occurred, but then the application will continue to work and the catch block won't be hit; it's because the Task is not awaited.

-If we await the Task we will be noticed that an exception has occurred:
+If we await the Task we will be notified that an exception has occurred:

 private async void Button_Click(object sender, RoutedEventArgs e)